ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Multi-session Win10 Deployment

 **Azure Service Bus**
-Enterprise messaging solution. (message service)
+fully managed enterprise integration message broker with message queues and publish / subscribe topics. (message service)
 - Build reliable and elastic cloud apps with messaging
 - Protect your application from temporary spikes in traffic
 - Decouple your applications from each other